Skip to content

 inStock[FORD][WHITE] = 15;

-• Two-dimensional arrays are stored in row order.
-That means that an entire row is stored together, followed by the next row.
+Two-dimensional arrays are stored in row-major order.
+This means an entire row is stored together in contiguous memory, followed by the next row.

 char board[2][3] {